PublicisSapient/cra-template-accelerate/README.md

 1. Make sure that husky's git hooks are installed properly.
 Unfortunately the hooks do not get installed during the execution of the above commands.

-2. The current version of Storybook is incompatible with React 18.
-The steps below use a workaround to install storybook.
+2. Installing Storybook is a bit finicky.
+The steps below install it manually.

 Follow the steps below: